illu12/ct-kea-2021-gr21/README.md

 ## Get started
 When you have downloaded the scripts, you have the possibility of running either each individual setup script, or the COMPLETE_SETUP.sql script, which will make sure everything is setup correctly, including table values.

-\nIf you choose not to run the COMPLETE_SETUP.sql script, you should run the scripts in following order:
+If you choose not to run the COMPLETE_SETUP.sql script, you should run the scripts in following order:
 Markup : 1. setup_database.sql
          2. graphical_design_interest.sql
          3. programming_interest.sql